Teddington Studios: Studio 5

 Another small studio, Studio 5 was home to The Chinese Channel.

 Studio 6

 Until early 2008, this was a small studio at 594 sqft.

 Studio 7

-Built on the site of the prop store for Studio 2, this small studio was built within weeks for participation TV channel QuizCall, whose content is produced using widescreen cameras.
-The studio has been used for Dick and Dom's Funny Business and sitcom Starlings for Sky1.
+Built on the site of the prop store for Studio 2, this small studio was built within weeks for participation TV channel Quiz Call, whose content is produced using widescreen cameras.
+The studio has been used for Dick and Dom's Funny Business and sitcom Starlings for Sky One.

 Studio 8

-This studio, also small, was the home of HIgh Flyer which produced the TV channel Racing UK.
+This studio, also small, was the home of High Flyer which produced the TV channel Racing UK.

+Weir Cottage

+At the entrance of the studio stood the early 19th-century Weir Cottage.
+The cottage was the original lock keeper's cottage for the Teddington Lock, and is thought to have been built between 1825 and 1850, originally separate from the large mansion that occupied the site of the Studios, Weir House.
+The Cottage known variously as "the Lock-keeper's Cottage" and "Weir Cottage" ceased to be used for its original function sometime before 1870, when images show the two new cabins on the opposite side of the Thames having been constructed and put to use.

+With two gabled ends and a turret, the Cottage was redesigned in 1905 in the Victorian Arts and Crafts style, taking inspiration from the nearby Strawberry Hill House.
+A map from 1873 showed the narrow cottage plot with a long garden extending to the river.
+The Cottage was subsequently purchased sometime prior to the 1960s expansion of Teddington Studios, which moved the vehicular entrance to between the Cottage and Studio 3.

+Upon the sale of the site in the 2010s the Cottage was in poor condition, but given its unique architecture, it was notably preserved upon demolition of the Studio site.
+The Cottage has been restored and once again serves as a private residence, abutting the Teddington Riverside development.

 Other facilities

 Like many studios, Teddington also included set and prop storage, green rooms, wardrobe and makeup and provided car parking.
 However, many businesses were based at Teddington, providing products/services that catered for all production needs.

 An office within the facilities was used to film The Office.